jimburton/huffman-java/README.md

 for 1 until we get to a leaf.
 So, to decode `0101100`, we start at the root and after consuming a single digit from the code, `0`, we reach a leaf labelled `a`.
-We return to the root and take digits from the code until we reach another leaf, which is labelled `b`, and so on.
+We return to the root and take digits from the code until we reach another leaf, which is labelled `b`, and so on, eventually decoding the whole string `abc`.

 The most elegant part of this scheme is the algorithm used to create the tree:

 1. Use the frequency table to make a leaf node object for each character, including a label for its frequency.
-2. Put these nodes in a priority queue, where the lowest frequency has highest priority.
+2. Put these nodes in a *priority queue*, where the lowest frequency has highest priority.
 3. Repeatedly:
     - Remove two nodes from the queue and insert them as children